Cybersecurity

 Final Thoughts on IT vs Cybersecurity

-While IT security practices and cybersecurity practices work in concert to protect your network and defend the sensitive information living there, the two fields provide different fundamental services.
-IT security is essential to laying a foundation of network security while cybersecurity creates proactive strategies to keep your digital assets safe.
+While IT security practices and cybersecurity practices work in concert to protect your network and defend the sensitive information living there, the two fields provide different but fundamental services.
+IT security is essential to laying a foundation of network security while cybersecurity creates proactive strategies that actively work to minimize risk and identify, isolate, and neutralize threats.

 You can’t have cybersecurity without proper fundamental IT security in place, and ultimately you need both in today's digital market landscape.